dyazincahya/awesome-nativescript/README.md

 - [Appwrite](https://github.com/NativeScript/appwrite) - Is an open-source backend as a service server that abstract and simplify complex and repetitive development tasks behind a very simple to use REST API.
 - [AWS](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-aws-sdk) - It simplifies the process of integrating AWS services by providing language-specific APIs, making it easier for developers to build and deploy applications that leverage AWS resources.
 - [Firebase](https://docs.nativescript.org/plugins/firebase-core) - Modular Firebase 🔥 implementation for NativeScript.
 Supports both iOS & Android platforms for all Firebase services.
-- [Supabase](https://github.com/NativeScript/supabase) - Supabase for NativeScript: Start your project with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, Storage, and Vector embeddings.
+- [Supabase](https://github.com/NativeScript/supabase) - Start your project with a PostgreSQL, Authentication, instant APIs, Edge Functions, Realtime subscriptions, Storage, and Vector embeddings.

 ### Client-side Database Plugins

 - [Couchbase](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-couchbase) - Is an embedded, NoSQL JSON Document Style database for your mobile apps.
 - [RxDB](https://github.com/herefishyfish/rxdb-nativescript) - Are a set of plugins that enable RxDB support for NativeScript.
 This set of plugins includes a core plugin and adapters for different databases.
 - [SQLite](https://github.com/nativescript-community/sqlite) - A SQLite plugin for NativeScript.
-- [SQLite Secure](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/sqlite-secure) - This a library for nativescript, compatible whit Android and iOS that provides transparent 256-bit AES encryption for SQLite database files.
+- [SQLite Secure](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/sqlite-secure) - This a library for NativeScript, compatible whit Android and iOS that provides transparent 256-bit AES encryption for SQLite database files.
 It ensures that data stored in the database is secure and protected from unauthorized access.

 ### Firebase Plugins